DinoChiesa/Apigee-Java-Xslt/Readme.md

 # Java callout for Xslt

 This directory contains the Java source code required to compile a Java callout for Apigee Edge that does XSLT.
-There's a built-in policy that does XSLT; this callout is different in that it can read the XSLT sheet from a context variable, as well as the input and output.
+There's a built-in policy that does XSLT; this callout is different in that it is a bit more flexible.

+* the person configuring the policy can specify the XSLT sheet in a context variable.
+  This is nice because it means the XSLT can be dynamically determined at runtime.
+* Likewise, the input and output can be specified in a context variable.
+* It is possible to specify an XSLT source available at an HTTP endpoint
+* It is possible to specify parameters for the XSLT that are retrieved at an HTTP endpoint
+* It is possible to specify saxon or xalan as the XSLT engine.

 ## Using this policy